2018, 2019 and 2020 Update:

-Although the information below (and for days 82, 83 and 84) is still relevant, I came across a document created by CanFASD which provided a framework for common messaging about Fetal Alcohol Spectrum Disorder.
+The information in this post below (and for days 82, 83 and 84) is from the original 2017 99 Days journey and while still relevant, in 2018 I came across a document created by CanFASD which provided a framework for common messaging about Fetal Alcohol Spectrum Disorder.

 Binge Drinking on Canadian College and University Campuses